|Search This Site >>

 - The art form being featured in this application is an acknowledged traditional art form authentic to a particular cultural community/folk group.

-- The project involves and impacts members of the identified community/folk group
+- The project involves and impacts members of the identified community/folk group.

 - There is a demonstrated need for the project; the traditional art may be considered endangered.

-Three-quarters (75%) of the award will be paid upon receipt of all required paperwork (signed contracts, signed payment request, all W-9 forms, etc.).
+Three-quarters (75%) of the award will be paid upon receipt of all required paperwork (signed contracts, signed payment requests, all W-9 forms, etc.).
 The remaining 25% balance of the award will be paid upon receipt and approval of the final report.

 At the end of the apprenticeship period, the program director will again meet with both the Master and the Apprentice to review what has been accomplished.
 A final report will be created based on the discussion and documentation of the work completed (photos, video) will be conducted.
 The Final Report Due Date is printed on your contract.
 The program director will work with you to complete the report approximately one month prior to the report due date.
 Failure to meet with the program director will result in cancellation of the grant award, at which time any funds received must be repaid to the S.C.
 Arts Commission.
 The S.C.
 Arts Commission will not fund applicants who have outstanding final reports.